Je-Joestar24/taskmanager/backend/README.md

 }
 ```

-**Note:** Users cannot delete their own tasks.
-Admins can delete any task using the admin endpoint.
+**Note:** Only admins can delete tasks.
+Regular users cannot delete tasks and must contact an admin for task removal.

 #### Toggle Task Status
 ```http